-\\R Tabularity at a degree of freedom (38) and at a level of significance (0.01) = 0.393
+R Tabularity at a degree of freedom (38) and at a level of significance (0.01) = 0.393

-The previous table shows that all the values of probability (Sig.) were less than the level of significance (0.05).
-(0.393), and at a significance level of (0.05) (0.304), and this indicates that all correlation coefficients are statistically significant and therefore the paragraphs of the questionnaire of the feeling of dedication to work are meaningful and honest.
+The previous table shows that all the values of probability (Sig.)
+Were less than the level of significance (0.05), and all the correlation values were higher than the correlation coefficient at degrees of freedom (38), where the correlation coefficient reached at degrees of freedom (38), and the level of significance (0.01) (0.393), and at a level of significance (0.05) (0.304), and this indicates that all correlation coefficients are statistically significant, and therefore the paragraphs of the functional correlation questionnaire are valid and effective.

-Consistent Survey of the Feeling of Dedication to Work: Stability means stability and the results will not change substantially if the questionnaire is re-applied several times under the same favorable conditions and conditions.
+Stability Questionnaire for Job Turnover: Stability means stability and the results will not change substantially if the questionnaire is re-applied several times under the same favorable conditions and conditions.
 To verify the stability of the scale, the researchers have relied on several methods, as follows: